Pittsfield, New York: History

 The town was first settled circa 1793.

 The Town of Pittsfield was formed from part of the Town of Burlington in 1797.
-The territory of Pittsfield was reduced two times, in 1806 to form Town of New Lisbon, and in 1859 to form part of the Town of Morris.
-It was named by the Noble family from Pittsfield, Massachusetts, for their old home, who settled in the Pittsfield Centre vicinity.
+Its territory was reduced twice, in 1806 to form the Town of New Lisbon, and in 1859 to form part of the Town of Morris.
+The Noble family from Pittsfield, Massachusetts, named it for their old home, which they settled in the Pittsfield Centre vicinity.

-The hamlet of Pittsfield, or "Pittsfield Centre", had an unmanned whistle stop station and siding on the Ontario & Western RR branch to Edmeston from New Berlin, later purchased by the Unadilla Valley RR.
-During World War I Richard Freeman and Charles Walton shipped lumber by the carload from here, milled over in Ketchum.
+The hamlet of Pittsfield, or "Pittsfield Centre," had an unmanned whistle stop station and siding on the Ontario & Western RR branch to Edmeston from New Berlin, which the Unadilla Valley RR later purchased.
+During World War I, Richard Freeman and Charles Walton shipped lumber by the carload from here, milled over in Ketchum.

-Ketchum takes its name from the Rev. Orvib Ketchum who founded a congregational church on the headwaters of Aldrich Creek in the east part of town, the church was later sold by the Wyoming Conference to the Americana Village near Hamilton, NY.
-A schoolhouse, store, several steam sawmills and cemetery also existed here.
-The Ball family operated several "rope walks" nearby, where hemp was wound into twine and then rope.
+Ketchum takes its name from the Rev. Orvib Ketchum, who founded a congregational church on the headwaters of Aldrich Creek in the eastern part of town.
+The Wyoming Conference later sold the church to the Americana Village near Hamilton, NY.
+A schoolhouse, a store, several steam sawmills, and a cemetery also existed here.
+The Ball family operated several "rope walks" nearby, winding hemp into twine and then rope.

-County Route 13 between Morris and New Berlin is referred to as "the turnpike" by locals, originally constructed in 1832, it was the last section to operate a tollgate due to being the most expensive to build.
+Locals refer to County Route 13 between Morris and New Berlin as "the turnpike."
+Originally constructed in 1832, it was the last section to operate a tollgate because it was the most expensive to build.

-Ebenezer Chapel, near the southwest border, was coincidentally named after a nearby resident, and was a small settlement originally known as "Hayti" at one time.
-In 1956, a nearby house made statewide news when a moonshine still was busted up.
+Ebenezer Chapel, near the southwest border, was coincidentally named after a nearby resident and was a small settlement known initially as "Hayti" at one time.
+In 1956, a nearby house made statewide news when a moonshine still was broken up.

 The Beardslee Farm was listed on the National Register of Historic Places in 2000.